Facebook Pixel How to Create a Reflection in Photoshop (6 Easy Steps)

 colors-foreground-background

-So, to apply it to our reflection start with the cross hairs for the tool in the middle of your image, near the bottom.
-TIP: holding the SHIFT key down will keep the gradient from applying at an angle, it will just go straight up.
-Click and drag the tool up (you’ll see a line drawing the gradient spread) and let go when you get near the top of your reflection.
-If it’s not exactly how you want it you may have to start a little more away from the bottom edge, or drag it up higher, or other variations.
+Click and drag the tool up (you’ll see a line drawing the gradient spread), and let go when you get near the top of your reflection.
+If it’s not exactly how you want it, you may have to try again with the Gradient tool starting farther away from the bottom edge, or drag it up higher, or other variations.

 Figure #13 gradient applied to mask

-Now if you want to do any other masking to show or hide certain areas of the reflection just use your brush tool (“b” shortcut) at a lowered opacity (10-20%) and paint with black on the mask over areas you want to hide, and white on areas you want to show.
-In this image I painted over the edges of the diner where I felt it was still a bit too bright.
-You can also change the opacity of your layer to adjust it that way too.
+If you want to do any other masking to show or hide certain areas of the reflection, just use your Brush tool (hit B on your keyboard) at a lowered opacity (10-20%) to paint with black on the mask over areas you want to hide.
+(You can also paint with white on any areas you want to show, assuming you’ve first painted black in those spots.)

 Figure #14

 So, think you can do this?
 Give it a try!
+See if you can create a beautiful reflection using only Photoshop, and then share it in the comments below!

-Here is my image to play with, in case you don’t have one that will work.
-It’s 2000 pixels wide which is plenty big enough for this test.
+Here is my image to play with in case you don’t have one that will work.
+It’s 2000 pixels wide, which is big enough to have some fun.
+Just click this link and save the image that opens in a new tab.

-A few trivial things FYI about this image:
+A few trivial things about this image:

-• it was taken in Rochester, NY, USA when I was in the area and visited Eastman Kodak House.
-If you’re ever there, do go, it’s worth the trip to see where photography took roots and grew
+• It was taken in Rochester, NY, USA, when I was in the area and visited Eastman Kodak House.
+If you’re ever there, do go; it’s worth the trip to see where photography took roots and grew.

-Okay, off you go and let’s see your results!
+Okay – off you go, and let’s see your results!

 Read more from our Post Production category